 Did you know that asthma is one of the leading causes of absenteeism in schools worldwide?
 Good indoor air quality in your educational facility is a basis to keep your students coming to class regularly, in turn supporting your district and community’s academic goals.
 Low emission nora rubber flooring makes an important contribution.

-In our everyday life, we primarily spend our time in closed rooms.
-If these rooms have been outfitted using building materials that emit pollutants, these pollutants will accumulate and lead to issues ranging from odor to impacts on health.
+Our children spend the majority of their time within the walls of kindergartens, grade schools, and universities.
+If these rooms have been outfitted using building materials that emit pollutants, these pollutants will accumulate and lead to issues ranging from odor to impact on student and teacher health.